All Episodes

 That's why they're begging the Taliban.

-And under Sharia law, if you have not been supportive of us, then you you need to come beg our forgiveness and beg our protection, and maybe that'll save your life.
+And under Sharia law, if you have not been supportive of us, then you need to come beg our forgiveness and beg our protection, and maybe that'll save your life.

-And don't you think the Iranians see that too, and Putin sees that and the Chinese see that?
+And don't you think the Iranians see that too, and Putin sees that, and the Chinese see that?

 Yeah, absolutely.

-Mark, according to some of these guys who have talked to the top Pakistani leaders, they say privately the Pakistani leaders are furious because you were begging the Taliban to negotiate, we'll buy them an office, we'll do all this stuff for them.
+Mark, according to some of these guys who have talked to the top Pakistani leaders, they say privately the Pakistani leaders are furious because here we're begging the Taliban to negotiate.

 And this president does not see that.

-Uh final question for you.
+Final question for you.

 Why do you think they don't see it?

-My belief from day one is that in all areas the president and his team are in over their head.
+My belief from day one is that in all areas, the president and his team are in over their head.

 He at least started by keeping President Bush's defense secretary.

-But right now you have Hillary Clinton who really had very little foreign policy experience.
+But right now, you have Hillary Clinton, who really had very little foreign policy experience.

 You've got Leon Panetta, who, you know, been around for a while.